rafig0/Ultrasonic-Motion-Light-Distance-Estimator/README.md

 ## 💬 Why I Built This

 I love automating the tiny things that make life smoother.
-This system is my take on motion-sensing lighting without relays — just precise ultrasonic sensing and a simple Arduino setup.
+This system is my take on motion-sensing activated light, and not only that— it also tells you how far the object detected is.

----

-Want help writing a short About section or pinning this project to your GitHub profile?
-Just say the word!